misacl9/quartz/content/Characters/Dartfrogdash.md

 ### Description
-Deep Gnome Druid, TBD (), misquoting preacher
+Deep Gnome Druid,  middle aged (222), misquoting preacher

-Trinket:
+Trinket: Silver spoon with symbol of his cult on the handle

 Origin: